-The following applies to an employee who is actively a member of Group Insurance Benefits, Extended Health Benefits, Group Pension Plan and their continued employment with Upper Nicola Band when that employment is disrupted due to sickness, injury or maternity or parental leave.
+The following applies to an employee who is actively a member of Group Insurance Benefits, Extended Health Benefits, Group Pension Plan, and their continued employment with Upper Nicola Band when that employment is disrupted due to sickness, injury or maternity or parental leave.

 The Group Insurance Benefits, the Extended Health Benefits, Group Pension Plan and the seniority of an employee who is absent from work due to illness, injury or on maternity or parental leave shall be deemed continuous during the period of the absence.
 The employee must provide to their Department Manager supporting documentation from a recognized Medical Practitioner that the employee is ill or has been injured and is required to be away from their employment and that they are not capable of performing any modified or light duties.
-An employee requesting a maternity or parental leave is also required to provide to their Department Manager supporting documentation from a recognized Medical Practitioner confirmation of the maternity or parental leave request.
+An employee requesting maternity or parental leave is also required to provide to their Department Manager supporting documentation from a recognized Medical Practitioner confirmation of the maternity or parental leave is also required to provide to their Department Manager supporting documentation from a recognized Medical Practitioner confirmation of the maternity or parental leave request.